 The investment in electricity transmission infrastructure outside Spain is channelled through various subsidiaries integrated in Red Eléctrica Internacional, S.A.U.
-(REI).
-Those subsidiaries are the following:
+It is currently executing projects in Peru and Chile, through its subsidiaries, and is responsible for medium and high-voltage electricity system maintenance, protection and telecommunications systems, as well as for technical advising on energy projects.